dhiren-joshi/Serverless-Web-Application/readme.md

-# 🚀 Serverless User Registration App
+# 🚀 Serverless Web App
 *A fully serverless project built on AWS — no EC2s, no servers.*

 ---